ANNAPOLIS -- After a one-day recess, Maryland's lawmakers were to return tomorrow to try to pass a balanced budget.

 "I just think what we did was a disgrace," said Sen. Laurence Levitan, the Montgomery County Democrat who chairs the Budget and Taxation Committee.

-Lawmakers had hoped to be on their way home by now, or back at their other jobs, or off on some long-planned vacation.
+Lawmakers had hoped to be on their way home by now, or back at their real jobs, or off on some long-planned vacation.
 Instead, they were back in their State House seats, looking like a bunch of kids ordered to stay after school.

 There was plenty of talk -- from Gov. William Donald Schaefer, who addressed a joint session; from the House and Senate's Democratic leaders; from Republicans; and even from back-benchers of both parties.